ipspace/netlab/docs/dev/config/initial.md

 ### Setting Interface MAC Address

-Interface MAC address is not part of the device data model.
+The interface MAC address is not part of the device data model.
 If you have to set it (for example, Arista EOS requires a unique MAC address on every interface), use device ID (**id**) and interface index (**ifindex** in interface data) in a configuration template similar to this one:

 ```
 {% for l in interfaces %}